 Let’s start with the one we all recognise, the Union Jack, so-called because it represents all four flags of the kingdoms of England, Wales, Scotland and Northern Ireland.
 The design reflects the 1801 Act of Union between Britain and Ireland, although rather interestingly the Welsh flag was not incorporated into the Union Jack as it was considered to be a province of England.

-The flag should always be flown with broader white diagonal in the higher position, nearest the top of the flagpole.
-If it is ever flown upside down, with the broader white stripe at the base, it is usually taken as a sign of distress or emergency.
+Tradition states that this flag should always be flown with the broader white diagonal seen on the top left quadrant, nearest the top of the flagpole.
+However, if it is ever seen to be flying upside down with the broader white stripe at the base, this is usually interpreted as a sign of distress or emergency.

 The Arms of The United Kingdom of Great Britain & Northern Ireland

 The England Flag – the St George’s Cross

 This simple red cross on a white background may look like a hospital sign, but this is the flag of England and makes up the central part of the Union Jack flag.
 The cross represents the Cross of St. George, the saint famed for his slaying of the dragon, but did you know that he wasn’t English?
 Very little is known about him, but it is thought he was born in Turkey, and the reason he came to be on the English flag is simply to honour his bravery.